ravendb/docs/docs/server/bundles/authentication.markdown

 With the Authentication bundle we can use OAuth for authentication.

-Currently this is supported only for the synchronous api, and it is not available for the async api or in silverlight.

 ## Installation
-In the appSettings of the Raven.Server.exe.config add the line:
+In the appSettings of the RavenDB configuration file add the line:

     <add key="Raven/AuthenticationMode" value="OAuth"/>

 After that put the Raven.Bundles.Authentication.dll file in the server's Plugins directory and then run the server.

-**Implications**

-- On the server side, support for OAuth as an authentication method.
- - This includes both 2 legged and 3 legged authentication
- - Authenticate user the bearer token
- - Extensible way to configure users
- - Provide a way to grant permissions only to certain databases, instead of all or nothing.
-- New bundle, Authentication bundle:
- - Provide a simple way to define users as documents inside ravendb
+Once done you can use OAuth for authentication.

 ## Adding users
 In order to add a user we can use the following code:

-    using(var session = embeddedStore.OpenSession())
+    using(var session = documentStore.OpenSession())
     {
     	session.Store(new AuthenticationUser
     	{